-The Registration Data Access Protocol (RDAP) is a modern protocol designed to provide standardized, secure, and structured access to domain registration data.
-It is intended to replace the legacy WHOIS system by offering enhanced functionality, including support for internationalization, differentiated access control, and machine-readable output formats.
-RDAP enables users, network operators, and law enforcement agencies to query domain ownership and registration details in a more reliable, scalable, and privacy-conscious manner.
+The Registration Data Access Protocol (RDAP) is a modern protocol that gives you standardized, secure, and structured access to domain registration data.
+It's meant to replace the old WHOIS system by offering better features like internationalization support, smarter access control, and output you can actually read with code.
+RDAP lets users, network operators, and law enforcement query domain ownership and registration details in a way that's more reliable, scalable, and respects privacy.

 Background: The Limitations of WHOIS

-These shortcomings motivated the Internet Engineering Task Force (IETF) to develop RDAP as a replacement protocol.
+These issues bugged the Internet Engineering Task Force enough that they decided to build RDAP as a replacement.

 Technical Overview of RDAP

-RDAP is defined in a series of RFCs, primarily RFC 7480 through RFC 7484, which specify its architecture, protocol, and data model.
-It is designed to operate over HTTP and HTTPS, leveraging RESTful principles to provide domain registration data in a structured JSON format.
+RDAP is defined in RFCs 7480 through 7484, which spell out how it works, its architecture, and its data model.
+It runs on HTTP and HTTPS and uses RESTful principles to hand back domain registration data in JSON format.

 Key Features of RDAP